hyurl/sfn/docs/v06x/en-US/service.md

 }
 ```

-In fact, HTTP controller and WebSocket controller are also base on this basic
+In fact, HTTP controller and WebSocket controller are also based on this basic
-service, which will be mentioned afterwards.
+service, which will be mentioned afterward.

 ## Service Initiation and Destruction